As a plugin writer, I can add custom installation steps

 I think one of us should pick this up soon to work on it.
-What do you think? #16 Updated by rochacbruno over 1 year ago
+What do you think? #16 Updated by rochacbruno about 2 years ago

 I have done something similar few months ago using `include_tasks` there are some related discussion on:

 #18 Updated by bmbouter about 2 years ago ppicka how are you going to have it install the dependencies for Pulp RPM?